 Concerned About EPA’s New Kc Standards?

 Recently the United States Environmental Protection Agency (EPA), has proposed a revision to 40 CFR 60, known as subpart Kc.
-This is the first revision of his standard since the 1980’s!
+This is the first revision of this standard since the 1980’s!
 The revision has passed through public comment, and we await the final version due out in September of 2024.

 So what does this all mean?